pratikbhavarthe/fe-cautio-assignment/README.md

 # Intuitive User Interactions
 Engage users with intuitive "Like" and "Dislike" interactions, empowering them to curate their Pokémon collection effortlessly.

-# Dynamic Content via REST API
+# Dynamic Content via Tanstack Query
-Fetch captivating Pokémon data from the PokéAPI, enriching the user experience with real-time content updates.
+PokéSwipe utilizes Tanstack Query to fetch Pokémon data from the PokéAPI, ensuring real-time updates and seamless user interaction with dynamic content.

 # Getting Started
 To begin your PokéSwipe adventure, follow these simple steps: